During the Austria trip, we visited Carnuntum Archaeological Park (Roman City Quarter, Military City’s Amphitheatre, and Museum Carnuntinum).

 We spent there about 20 min and drove (about 10 min) to the third and the last site.

 The cult of Jupiter Dolichenus is based on the adaptation of ancient oriental Hadad to the Roman state god Jupiter.
 This cult was brought by soldiers to all parts of the Roman Empire.
 This “oriental god” is an indication of culture and religion adaptation & mixture.

 Remember the gift I mentioned at the beginning of this post.
 Since we visited all three sites were were given an opportunity to create memorable coins.
 Museum worker held upper die and I was given a 5 kg hammer.
 And here I’m holding the result:

-We spent around an hour and a half in the museum and it was time to start driving to our next POI.
+We spent around an hour and a half in the museum, and it was time to start driving to our next point of interest.

 Note: all posts from the trip to Austria can be found at: 11 Days in Austria.